raffenit/Book-Server-Interface/README.md

 # Book Server Interface

-A React Native (Expo) mobile app for:
+A React PWA interface for:
 - Reading ebooks, PDFs, and comics from your self-hosted [Kavita](https://www.kavitareader.com/) server
 - Listening to audiobooks and podcasts from your self-hosted [AudioBookShelf](https://www.audiobookshelf.org/) server